 Basic proficiency is determined by an acceptable performance on entrance examinations.

-entrance exams are standardized exams constructed by the American Chemical Society and are given to access the background of entering graduate students.
+The entrance exams are standardized exams constructed by the American Chemical Society and are given to assess the background of entering graduate students.
 To pass the exam a student must score above the 50th percentile for that exam.
-A student may take the exam in each subspecialty no more than three times - in addition to the initial offering as students enter the graduate program, the entrance exams are offered at the end of each term of the first year (Fall, Winter, and Spring).
-All students are required to pass at least three of the entrance exams by the end of their first academic year; failure to do so will result in dismissal from the program.
+A student may take the exam in each subspecialty no more than three times.
+Entrance exams may be taken on four defined occasions: Prior to the start of Fall term when students enter the graduate program; and at the end of the Fall, Winter and Spring terms of the 1st year.
+Students may take as many or as few exams in each offering as they wish; however, students are permitted to take exams in each subspecialty only once per offering.
+A student must pass exams in three subspecialties before the commencement of summer term of their 1st year in residence; failure to do so will result in their admission to the program being cancelled.